Jszigeti/Jszigeti/README.md

 ## 👋 **Welcome to my profile!**

 I've been passionate about web development since my teenage years, and I decided to turn that passion into a career.
-Today, as a **Full Stack Developer & DevOps**, I strive to create high-performance, maintainable applications that focus on user experience.
+Today, as a **Developer**, I strive to create high-performance, maintainable applications that focus on user experience.
 My approach is rooted in Clean Architecture, ensuring robust and scalable solutions.

 ### 🚀 **Recent projects I'm proud of:**
 - **Travel2Gether:** A collaborative web app for travelers.
 I integrated features like group management, media sharing, and personalized recommendations, all built with technologies like React, TypeScript, NestJS, and MySQL.